 - Have the chain inspected by your dealer. - 1.
-Place the transmission in Neutral.
+Shift the transmission to Neutral.
 Stop the engine. - 2.
 Place your motorcycle on the side stand on a level surface. - 3.
 Check the slack in the lower half of the drive chain midway between the sprockets.